GRANT reference

 UPDATEproductstsfI

-GRANT INSERT TO john;
+GRANT INSERT ON ALL TABLES TO john;

 GRANT INSERT ON products TO john;